BelT26/Finding-Pluto/README.md

 ![mobile previews with stats hidden and displayed](https://github.com/BelT26/Finding-Pluto/blob/main/assets/screenshots/mobile-preview.png)

-On a table the stats appear at the top of the page.
+On a tablet the stats appear at the top of the page.

 ![tablet preview displaying planet stats at top](https://github.com/BelT26/Finding-Pluto/blob/main/assets/screenshots/ipad-preview.png)